What is a provably fair game?

 - Provide a public whitepaper describing the algorithm employed.

 - Offer winning probability proportional to the stake invested in the game.
-Buying five tickets should provide 5X the chance of winning of a single ticket.
+Buying five tickets, or chipping in 5x more money, should provide 5X higher odds of winning.